mexicanjaguar/mexicanjaguar.github.io/README.md

 # Hey there!
 This is a github repo used to host my personal blog, Data Ponderings.
-It's based on the template Beautiful Jekyll by Dean Attali.
-You can check out that project [here](https://beautifuljekyll.com/).
+It's based on [Beautiful Jekyll](https://beautifuljekyll.com/) by Dean Attali.